3lectricfly69/logIt/README.md

 # logIt
-With this webpage, a user can login
+With this webpage built with React, a user can login